-The Bureau of Automotive Repair (BAR), part of the Department of Consumer Affairs (DCA), serves Californians through effective regulation of the automotive repair and Smog Check industry.
-In support of this mission, BAR provides a wide range of consumer protection services, including:
+The Bureau of Automotive Repair (BAR), part of the Department of Consumer Affairs (DCA), protects Californians through effective oversight of the automotive repair industry and administration of vehicle emissions reduction and safety programs.
+In support of this mission, BAR provides a wide range of services:

-- Registering and regulating approximately 36,000 California automotive repair dealers.
+- Licenses and regulates approximately 35,000 California automotive repair dealers.

-- Licensing Smog Check stations, repair technicians, and inspectors.
+- Licenses Smog Check stations, repair technicians, and inspectors.

-- Licensing brake and lamp stations and adjusters.
+- Licenses brake and lamp stations and adjusters1.

-- Mediating automotive repair complaints, saving California consumers millions of dollars each year in the form of direct refunds, rework, and bill adjustments.
+- Mediates automotive repair complaints, saving consumers millions of dollars each year in the form of direct refunds, rework, and bill adjustments.

-- Investigating and taking disciplinary action against licensees who violate the law.
+- Investigates and takes disciplinary action against licensees who violate the law.

-- Administering and enforcing the Smog Check Program.
+- Administers and enforces the Smog Check Program.

-- Helping to keep California’s air clean by reducing air pollution produced by motor vehicles.
+- Helps to keep California’s air clean by reducing air pollution produced by motor vehicles.

 Who We License